Salvatore Lima: Alliance with Andreotti

-Murder
+Death

-On 12 March 1992, 64-year-old Salvo Lima was on his way to Palermo in his chauffeur driven car when his tires were shot by a hitman on a motorcycle.
-After his car screeched to a halt, Lima scrambled out and attempted to flee, but the hitman got off the motorbike, shot Lima in the back and then ran over and finished him off with a bullet to the neck.
+On 12 March 1992, 64-year-old Lima was on his way to Palermo in his chauffeur-driven car when his tires were shot by a hitman on a motorcycle.
+After his car screeched to a halt, Lima scrambled out and attempted to flee but the hitman got off the motorbike, shot Lima in the back, and then ran over and finished him off with a bullet to the neck.
 The hitman then sped away.
 The killing took place three weeks before Italy's national election, billed as a watershed in Italian politics.
 The murder of Lima meant a turning point in the relations between the Mafia and its reference points in politics.
 The Mafia felt betrayed by Lima and Andreotti.
-In their opinion they had failed to block the confirmation of the sentence of the Maxi Trial by the Court of Cassation (court of final appeal) in January 1992, which upheld the Buscetta theorem that Cosa Nostra was a single hierarchical organisation ruled by a Commission and that its leaders could be held responsible for criminal acts that were committed to benefit the organisation.
+In their opinion they had failed to block the confirmation of the sentence of the Maxi Trial by the Supreme Court of Cassation in January 1992, which upheld the Buscetta theorem that Cosa Nostra was a single hierarchical organisation ruled by the Sicilian Mafia Commission and that its leaders could be held responsible for criminal acts that were committed to benefit the organisation.
 In September 1992, the Mafia murdered Ignazio Salvo, the prominent Mafia businessman who had been close to Lima.